-A pair of national final four appearances highlight the history of men’s soccer at Cal State Fullerton, which boasts one of the finest facilities in the nation with its 10,000-seat Titan Stadium.
+A pair of national final four appearances highlight the history of men’s soccer at Cal State Fullerton, which boasts one of the finest facilities in the nation in the 10,000-seat Titan Stadium.
 The program has defeated the national number one ranked team on five separate occasions and several of its alumni have gone on to compete at the professional level.
-The Titans have been named Big West champions in two of the last three seasons.

-Women’s soccer has won several conference championships, including its third straight in 2015, and made a number of NCAA playoff trips.
+Women’s soccer has won several conference championships, including one in 2014, and made a number of NCAA playoff trips.
 The Titans advanced to the “Sweet Sixteen” in 2005, the deepest advance to date by a Big West Conference member.
-Fullerton benefits from one of the nation’s finest soccer facilities in its 10,000-seat Titan Stadium.
+Fullerton benefits from one of the nation’s finest soccer facilities in 10,000-seat Titan Stadium.

 Program alumni include national scoring leaders and an Olympian.

 The Anderson Family Softball Complex is a 1,000-plus capacity facility that annually hosts two of the nation’s premier in-season tournaments.
 The Titans are one of a relatively small number of schools to claim an NCAA softball championship, winning the title in 1986.
-They have finished sixth in the nation or better seven times through 2016.
+They have finished sixth in the nation or better seven times through 2014.
 Inaugural Coach Judi Garman built her Hall of Fame career around a 20-year CSF record of 913-376-4.
-Three Titans have won the Honda-Broderick Award as the nation’s top player, with two of these athletes going on to coach major college programs.
-Fullerton also enters 2017 as the defending Big West Conference champions.
+Three Titans have won the Honda-Broderick Award as the nation’s top player with two of these athletes going on to coach major college programs.

 The Titans have an eight-court facility on campus and are able to play most of their matches at home as they welcome national opponents from the east and north, all looking to play outdoors in mild temperatures in February, March and April.
 The Titans annually open the season with the CSF Intercollegiate Tournament over three days in late October or early November.